Unraelity/Monsters-and-Maidens/README.md

 # Monsters-and-Maidens
 This is a Text-Based Adventure Game with RPG elements.
+ This was made on Xcode so the file headers will need to be changed to work on other IDE.
- Code is still being updated with new events, mechanics and monsters
+ Code is still being updated with new events, mechanics, NPCs and monsters.